The Magnet Lottery for the 2022-2023 school year has closed as of March 25th.

 WE ARE SORRY.
 IT IS NOW TOO LATE TO ENTER THE MAGNET AND UNIVERSAL PRE-K LOTTERY.
 THE LOTTERY FOR MAGNET AND PRE-KINDERGARTEN ARE NOW CLOSED.

-Pre-Kindergarten Lottery: The final day to submit an entry for the lottery has passed.
+Pre-Kindergarten Lottery: The lottery will open on January 10, 2023.
+The final day to submit an entry will be January 27, 2023.